-Original Equipment Manufacturers (OEMs) represent another area of addressed market expansion and an important growth opportunity.
+OEMs represent an important growth opportunity.
 To remain competitive, OEMs need to find the optimal balance of machine cost and performance while reducing their time to market.
-Our scalable integrated architecture and intelligent motor control offerings, along with design productivity tools and our motion and safety products, can assist OEMs in addressing these business needs.
+Our scalable technology, leading design productivity tools, and recent acquisitions in our Intelligent Devices and Software & Control businesses support OEMs in addressing these business needs.